AdamKyle/flare/resources/info/time-gates/section-1.md

 ## Actions and Timers

-Crafting, Attacking, Adventuring, Moving, Setting Sail and Adventuring all currently have timers.
-Each one veries depending on what it is the timer is for.
+Crafting, Attacking, Adventuring, Moving, Setting Sail, Enchanting, Fighting and Teleporting all currently have timers.
+Each one varies depending on what it is the timer is for.

 All of these are seperate.
 So you can craft, kill a goblin, and move/set sail or start and adventure, for example (in that order - see [Adventure](/information/adventure) section for what happens when you begin an adventure).